GreatApe42069/Doginals_Hash_Canvas_Creator/ReadMe.md

 ***For the 3 Canvas Generators, you need to edit the HIDDEN MESSAGE inside the (.py) script only, an edit the TX id from the json file only to Encode the transaction ID and a message and hide them***

-# Hidden_Encoder.exe
-## Usage

 - ***Enter file path and Hidden message inside the ((`encoded_messages.json`)) inside the Main folder not in dist folder , in the Main folder.
 Make sure to use double    \\  if you use  \  in file path input you will get, Error loading JSON file: Invalid \escape: line 3 column 26 (char 33)***

-- Hidden_Encoder.exe should be run from the command line, in command prompt, If you use for Building App its perfect but closes command prompt a little fast when viewing the hidden message, so opening command prompt and manually using this script and exe works best if you want hidden messaed displayed for a prolonged period.

-The script will encode the hidden message in the provided image and save the steganographed image in the encoded_images directory. **Note: when using executables files save in dist folders under same folder name e.g. `generated_images`, `hash-map_generated_images`, etc
+# **encode_decode_craete.exe:**

-## Implementation
+## Usage

 The encode_decode_craete.exe is a combination of all scripts combined and simplified so everything is done within the GUI with ease.
 Its recommended to create file directory `C:\DoginalsHashCanvasCreator` and run exe file fom this directory.
 This Gui requires no dependencies everythings packed in.
 Simply clone this repo to download `encode_decode_create.exe` and and all subfoldes fo environment, then double click the file to Begin using the GUI.

 **Happy Encoding and Decoding Fam!**

+# Hidden_Encoder.exe
+## Usage

+- Hidden_Encoder.exe should be run from the command line, in command prompt, If you use for Building App its perfect but closes command prompt a little fast when viewing the hidden message, so opening command prompt and manually using this script and exe works best if you want hidden messaed displayed for a prolonged period.

+The script will encode the hidden message in the provided image and save the steganographed image in the encoded_images directory. **Note: when using executables files save in dist folders under same folder name e.g. `generated_images`, `hash-map_generated_images`, etc

+## Implementation

 The Hidden_Encoder.exe executable is created from the Hidden_Encoder.py script.
 It utilizes the stegano and Pillow libraries to encode hidden messages in images.
 Ensure that Python is not required, as the executable is standalone.